Ransom (1975 film): Filming

+Reception

+On Rotten Tomatoes the film has an approval rating of 50% based on reviews from 6 critics.

+Time Out magazine commented:The action is set in Scandinavia, and concerns two terrorist actions: the kidnap of the British ambassador at his residence; and the hijack of a passenger plane on the tarmac of a nearby airport.
+Law and order security chief Colonel Tahlvik (Connery) is given the task of handling the situations - only to discover that all is not what it seems.Although Wrede and his photographer Sven Nykvist are more than competent, the movie nevertheless has a distinct air of triviality, due mainly to the made-for-TV ethos that seems to surround the whole production.

-Media releases
+Home media releases

-In 2003, the film made its region 1 DVD debut from 20th Century Fox Home Entertainment in a dual-sided disc with an anamorphic 1.66 widescreen version on side A, and a 1.33:1 full frame version on side B. This release sports the original English mono and is the US version with "The Terrorists" title and opens with the Fox logo.
-In Europe, the first region 2 DVD release was by Scanbox Entertainment utilizing a 1.33 transfer, followed by a German DVD release by StudioCanal in 1.66:1 anamorphic widescreen; both carry the UK "Ransom" title.
-In Australia, Umbrella Entertainment (under licence from StudioCanal) had put out a DVD release under "The Terrorists" title using the same transfer as the Fox DVD.
+In 2003, the film made its region 1 DVD debut from 20th Century Fox Home Entertainment on a dual-sided disc with an anamorphic 1.66 widescreen version on side A, and a 1.33:1 full frame version on side B. This release sports the original English mono and is the US version with "The Terrorists" title and opens with the Fox logo.
+In Europe, the first region 2 DVD release was by Scanbox Entertainment in Scandinavia using a 1.33 transfer, followed by a German DVD release by StudioCanal in 1.66:1 anamorphic widescreen; both carry the UK "Ransom" title.

 In 2012, Anchor Bay (under licence from 20th Century Fox) reissued it on DVD and gave it a Blu-Ray debut in the US.
 This release is the same transfer of "The Terrorists" US version as the 2003 Fox DVD, only with a 5.1 upmix in lieu of the original Mono and no other supplements.
 This release is now Out of Print.

 In the UK, it received its DVD and Blu-ray debut by independent label Network (under licence from StudioCanal, owners of the British Lion/EMI catalog) in August 2014.
-Network's release utilizes a new 2k restoration of the UK "Ransom" version and opens with the British Lion logo.
+Network's release uses a new 2K restoration of the UK "Ransom" version and opens with the British Lion logo.
 Its supplements are UK Teaser and Theatrical trailers under its "Ransom" title.

+In Australia, Umbrella Entertainment (under licence from StudioCanal) initially released a DVD release under "The Terrorists" title using the same transfer as the Fox DVD.
+In 2024, they re-released the film on Blu-ray utilizing the 2K restoration of the UK "Ransom" version.
+Its supplements are an exclusive audio commentary with Lee Pfeiffer, editor of Cinema Retro Magazine, along with film historians Paul Scrabo and Tony Latino, "The Wilderness Period" a new interview with film critic Kim Newman, the alternate title sequence with the US "The Terrorists" title card, the original trailer and teaser plus a trailer reel of 1970s films starring Sean Connery.